Treatment & Management of Hodgkin Lymphoma

 Systemic therapy is any treatment directed at destroying cancer cells throughout the body, and may include chemotherapy or newer precision cancer medicines or immunotherapy.
 Treatment of patients with stage II, III, IV or recurrent Hodgkin lymphoma often consists of systemic treatment.

-Through genomic-biomarker testing performed on the cancer or in blood doctors are increasingly able to define the genomic alterations in the cancers DNA that are driving that specific cancer.
-Precision cancer medicine utilizes molecular diagnostic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
+Through genomic-biomarker testing performed on the cancer or in blood doctors are increasingly able to define the genomic alterations in a cancers DNA that is driving the growth of a specific cancer.
 Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
 Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.
 Precision medicines have been developed for the treatment of thyroid cancers with identifiable cancer driving mutations.

-- Keytruda (pembrolizumab)is a “checkpoint inhibitor” and has anti-cancer activity in Hodgkin lymphoma.
+- Keytruda (pembrolizumab) is a “checkpoint inhibitor” and has anti-cancer activity in Hodgkin lymphoma.
 There are several other PD-1 and PD-L1 checkpoint inhibitors being developed.
+(9)

 Treatment of Hodgkin Lymphoma by Stage